Slice of Heaven

 "Slice of Heaven" is a single by New Zealand singer-songwriter Dave Dobbyn with the band Herbs, released in 1986 on the soundtrack of the animated motion picture, Footrot Flats: The Dog's Tail Tale.
 The single reached No. 1 on the New Zealand Singles Chart for eight weeks and on the Australian Singles Chart for four weeks.
 It appears on Dobbyn's 1988 album, Loyal.

 Background

 Dobbyn was writing in Sydney when he was given the opportunity to compose for the Footrot Flats film.
-He had previously used the line "Slice of Heaven" in the DD Smash album The Optimist, and chose to revisit it.
+He had previously used the line "Slice of Heaven" in the DD Smash album The Optimist, specifically "Don't Give Up" and chose to revisit it.
 He brought in Herbs to sing in the background based on his childhood experiences of Pacific gospel choirs.

-Features
+Composition

 The song incorporates a synthesised Japanese flute made with an E-mu Emulator II.